elimgoodman/elimgoodman.github.io/mesh/foundations.md

 As an example, let's add a new function to our empty project.
 Also, keep in mind that we'll be doing things the hard way while we're still explaining these ideas - it would be crazy to actually program like this all the time!

+Here's an empty project - not very exciting, is it?

 ![](/assets/mocks/output.png)

+Let's open the command bar by hitting ":".
+Don't worry too much about the syntax of the command for right now:

 ![](/assets/mocks/output2.png)

+And voila!
+Our new function appears:

 ![](/assets/mocks/output3.png)

 ```